accelerant-dev/comprehensive-rust/src/index.md

 The material covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.

-The course is designed to be interative!
-Please share your knowledge, and perhaps a few fustrations along the way.
+The course is designed to be interactive!
+Please share your knowledge, and perhaps a few frustrations along the way.

 We hope to: